farsightsec/axa/README.md

 The authoritative definition of the AXA protocol is contained in the [axa/protocol.h](axa/protocol.h) file.

 Values that originate in SRA or RAD servers such as message lengths use little endian byte order in the AXA protocol.
 Other values such as IP addresses and port numbers are big endian for consistency with their sources such as host tables.
-SRA and RAD data such as NMSG messages and IP packets have their original byte orders.
+SRA and RAD data such as nmsg messages and IP packets have their original byte orders.

 The stream protocols below the AXA protocol are responsible for authentication and authorization.
 An AXA client and server pair on a computer can use unadorned TCP through the loop-back interface or use a UNIX domain socket.
 The AXA protocol assumes this is safe.

-Between separate computers, the AXA protocol can use UNIX pipes to the `stdin` and `stdout` streams provided by the `ssh` command or the functions of an SSH library such as `libssh2` (SSH must identify and authenticate the client and server to each other) or the TLS library.

 The AXA client starts by waiting for an `AXA_P_OP_HELLO` message from the server.
 Over a local stream, the client then sends an `AXA_P_OP_USER` message to tell the server which parameters to use.
-When SSH is used, the user name is provided through the SSH protocol.

 ### AXA message header